mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 161 - Abstract Final Undefined Classes/readme.md

 Managing hierarchies and composition is the main task of a good software designer.

-Keeping hierarchies healthy is very important to favor cohesion and avoid [coupling](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md).
+Keeping hierarchies healthy is crucial to favor cohesion and avoid [coupling](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md).

 # Sample Code